SAP-samples/teched2023-AD266/exercises/ex0/README.md

 Based on the use case we need components to handle signing up, registration, and goal creation.

-For registering the user for an event/session, we will use a synthetic [remote OpenAPI service](https://ad266-registration.cfapps.eu10-004.hana.ondemand.com/api-docs). for creating the goal in SuccessFactors, we will use the [SAP SuccessFactors Goal Plan API](https://api.sap.com/api/PerformanceandGoalsPMGM/overview).
+We will use a synthetic [remote OpenAPI service](https://ad266-registration.cfapps.eu10-004.hana.ondemand.com/api-docs) to register the user for an event/session.
+For creating the goal in SuccessFactors, we will use the [SAP SuccessFactors Goal Plan API](https://api.sap.com/api/PerformanceandGoalsPMGM/overview).

 > **Note:** We are using a pre-existing project for this tutorial which is a Spring Boot CAP application.